ctapiahijo/HealthAndFitnessTracker/README.md

 How to Use

-NET SDK - Ensure you have the .NET SDK installed to build and run the application.
+.NET SDK: Ensure that you have the .NET SDK installed to build and run the application.
-(Be aware that the database will have mock data already within)
+Note that the database will contain mock data by default.

 Files:
-The "Fitness.db" will be created when the app is ran.
+"Fitness.db" will be created when the app is run.
-The "log.txt" will be created when the user, logs in, logs out, creates records, updates records or deletes records.
+"log.txt" will be generated when users log in, log out, create records, update records, or delete records.

 Log In:

 When prompted, log in using your credentials.
 If you don't have an account, follow the on-screen instructions to create one.

 Main Menu:

 Navigate through the main menu options using the provided numeric choices.